iSPIRT/depa-inferencing/docs/depa_inferencing_system_design.md

 * The frontend returns all bids ([AdWithBid][35]) to the client.

 #### Inferencing service
 The inferencing service runs in the TEE on a supported cloud platform.
-The service is based on the gRPC framework and provides an endpoint [GenerateBids][34], that receives requests from BuyerFrontEnd service to initiate the bidding flow.
+In the current implementation designed for advertising scenarios, the service is based on the gRPC framework and provides an endpoint [GenerateBids][34].
+It receives requests from frontend service to initiate the inferencing flow.
 This service responds to requests from the frontend service and has limited outbound access over the public network.

-Inferencing service allows data consumer owned code to execute in a custom code execution engine within the TEE.
+Inferencing service allows data consumer owned code modules containing inferencing models to execute in a custom code execution engine within the TEE.
 The custom code execution engine is based on V8 sandbox and has tighter security restrictions; the sandbox can not log information and doesn't have disk or network access.
-Refer to the [Adtech code execution Engine][30] section for more details.

 * Inferencing server instances load configured data in memory at server startup.
 This includes the endpoint from where data consumer's code modules are prefetched and address of key management service; for more details [refer here][36].

 * Server instances prefetch [code blobs][29] owned by data consumers from a cloud storage instance at server startup and periodically.
 The code modules are cached in memory by the custom code execution sandbox.
-Refer to the [Adtech code execution][30] section for more details.

 * Frontend service sends GenerateBids request to inferencing service for generating bids.
 The request payload includes interest groups, per buyer signals, real time bidding signals and other required data.